Hello, and welcome to my blog page! My name is Omid Roustaei.

 Using this blog, I am very excited to share my love of Persian culture and traditions, and to take you on a culinary journey through Iran’s unique and rich cuisine by storytelling and sharing anecdotes from my childhood.

-The beautiful emerald city of Seattle, Washington has been my home for the past 28 years.
-I am a psychotherapist, trained chef and culinary instructor with a passion for healthy living, wellbeing, and global cuisine, and particularly for the food of Iran, where I have roots.
+The beautiful emerald city of Seattle, Washington, has been my home for the past 29 years.
+I am a psychotherapist, trained chef, and culinary instructor with a passion for healthy living, wellbeing, and global cuisine, and particularly for the food of Iran, where I have roots.
 Today I take great pleasure in teaching Persian cuisine at PCC Community Markets, The Pantry and The Book Larder in the greater Seattle area, where I introduce and explore this great cuisine while exploring culinary techniques and telling stories about Persian history and culture.
+I am also a regular contributor at the @thekitchn.com

-I was born and raised in Tehran in a family in which home-cooked food was the norm, and all our meals were lovingly and patiently prepared by my mother.
-She prepared all of our meals using high quality and fresh ingredients that created balanced and complex flavors and did so with tremendous care and love.
+I was born and raised in Tehran in a family where home-cooked food was the norm, and my mother lovingly and patiently prepared all our meals.
+She prepared all of our meals using high-quality and fresh ingredients that created balanced and complex flavors and did so with tremendous care and love.
 Each meal was prepared and presented meticulously as if it were to be served to guests.

 In 1998, I decided to pursue my passion for food and cooking and to make a career of it.
 I attended the School of Natural Cookery in Boulder, Colorado, where I studied the art of intuitive cooking and learned to be creative and improvisational in the kitchen.
 Thus began my lifelong journey and love affair with food and cooking.
 Sharing this passion, I worked as a private chef for 15 years and taught thousands of hours of cooking classes.